-2.9.10 The City performs a strategic function in economic terms, serving a labour market which extends far beyond its boundaries.
-More than 55% of all jobs in Greater Nottingham are within the Nottingham City boundary22.
-GVA (Gross Value Added) per head of population in the City is the highest of 8 Core Cities and one of the highest in the country23.
+- 2.9.10 The City performs a strategic function in economic terms, serving a labour market which extends far beyond its boundaries.
+More than 55% of all jobs in Greater Nottingham are within the Nottingham City boundary.
+GVA (Gross Value Added) per head of population in the City is the highest of 8 Core Cities and one of the highest in the country.
 However, the tight boundaries referred to above do mean that much of the value added to the local economy is generated by commuters who live outside the City itself.
-Therefore, despite its strategic role, and a strong performance prior to the most recent recession in attracting job growth, the City ranks 20th most disadvantaged out of the 326 districts in England, and 24.8% of the population of the City live in the 10% most disadvantaged Super Output Areas (SOAs) in the country24, compared with 1.0% for the rest of Greater Nottingham.
-However, Nottingham's position in the Indices of Deprivation is improving, suggesting past regional and ongoing local efforts to address structural and embedded economic challenges are having some impact.

-2.9.11 Unemployment in the city was 13,595 14,677 (6.16.6%) in October March 2012, a rate which increased in the past two years but declined steadily since the beginning of 2012had increased sharply from the previous year.
-This compares poorly with 3.13.6% for the rest of the pPlan aArea (Broxtowe & Gedling)25.
-Between July 2011 and June 2012 October 2010 and September 2011 only 56.860% of 16-64 year old people living in the City were in employment.
-This figure is affected by the number of students, but, even allowing for this, it is low compared to 73.173.6% for the rest of the pPlan aArea26.
+Therefore, despite its strategic role, and a strong performance prior to the most recent recession in attracting job growth, the City ranks 20th most deprived out of the 326 districts in England, and 24.8% of the population of the City live in the 10% most disadvantaged Super Output Areas (SOAs) in the country, compared with 1.0% for the rest of Greater Nottingham.
+However, Nottingham's position in the Indices of Deprivation is improving, suggesting past regional and ongoing local efforts to address structural and embedded economic challenges are having some impact. - 2.9.11 Unemployment in the city was 11,705 (5.4%) in March 2014, a rate which had peaked in 2012 but has steadily declined since.
+This compares poorly with 3.1% for the rest of the plan area (Broxtowe & Gedling).
+Between July 2011 and June 2012 only 60% of 16-64 year old people living in the City were in employment.
+This figure is affected by the number of students, but, even allowing for this, it is low compared to 73.1% for the rest of the plan area.
 Addressing employment and skills issues remains a priority, particularly in better equipping the population in the more deprived areas of the City to benefit from the growth and opportunities.
-Established international businesses such as Experian, Capital One, and sectoral clusters such as BioCity ensure a competitive
+Established international businesses such as Experian, Capital One, and sectoral clusters such as BioCity ensure a competitive and strong position in attracting new inward investment, as does the 'Science City' designation which recognises Nottingham's potential to see further high-value employment and economic growth, particularly associated with the Enterprise Zone at the Boots campus, MediPark and Nottingham Science Park. - 2.9.12 Nottingham is the largest retail centre in the region and was recently ranked 6th in the list of national retail centres.
+As such it is a major location for new investment and ambitions exist to secure the redevelopment of both Broadmarsh and Victoria shopping centres to further strengthen and protect the City Centre's retail and economic role, and will represent significant additional inward investment to the City. - 2.9.13 In addition to the City Centre, the Queens Medical Centre, City Hospital, the

-22 Business Register and Employment Survey 2009, Office for National Statistics
+Business Register and Employment Survey 2009, Office for National Statistics.

-$^{^{23}}$ GVA estimates for 20092008, Office for National Statistics
+&lt;sup>23 GVA estimates for 2009, Office for National Statistics.